 Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
-I thank the member for the question. (interpretation ends) One of the issues that we've had that's the reoccurring issue is the lack of documentation at times from the clients end, not providing all the documents to the office.
+Margaret Nakashuk (interpretation): Thank you, Mr.

+Speaker.
+I thank the member for the question. (interpretation ends) One of the issues that we've had that has been a reoccurring issue is the lack of documentation at times from the clients end not providing all the documents to the office.

-The other issue that we have been encountering, depending on which bank they are dealing with, is that sometimes the direct deposits are not deposited on the same day.
-It might take a few days for those to be deposited, but we are trying to improve that area as well.
+The other issue that we have been encountering is, depending on which bank they are dealing with, sometimes the direct deposits are not deposited on the day of.
+Sometimes, depending on which bank they deal with, it might take a few days for those to be deposited, but we are trying to improve that area as well.

-In some areas, if we are able to work on that from our department, we are trying to see how we can better improve that service in that area, but we also have to keep in mind that all the documentation needs to be received by the income assistance workers, but when it comes to bank information, that takes a bit more time. (interpretation) Thank you, Mr. Speaker.
+In some areas, if we are able to work on that from our department, we are trying to see how we can better improve that service in that area, but we also have to keep in mind that all the documentation needs to be received by the income assistance workers.
+When it comes to bank information, that takes a bit more time. (interpretation) Thank you, Mr. Speaker.